 Planning for the needs of today and tomorrow

 Like any responsible organization, we have a reserve fund, because it now costs more than $1 billion per year to operate St. Jude.

 Our pioneering research can take five to 10 years or more per project to complete and can cost millions.
 For instance, the St. Jude Pediatric Cancer Genome Project, which is revolutionizing how cancer is treated worldwide, has been underway since 2010 and has cost more than $100 million.

 We are in the midst of a multi-billion dollar expansion plan that was announced in 2015.
 This plan includes new research and clinical care facilities, housing for more patients and an ambitious global plan.
 Through our expanded global efforts, we aim to impact 30 percent of the global pediatric cancer burden.

 Pediatric cancer is a multi-billion dollar, multi-year problem, and we must continue our work no matter what happens with the economy or in the event of a disaster.
 The public and our amazing partners make it possible for us to save children together.

 Treatments developed at St. Jude have helped push the overall survival rate for childhood cancer from 20% when the hospital opened in 1962 to more than 80% today.
 In addition, St. Jude has achieved a 94% survival rate for ALL, up from 4% in 1962, and the survival rate for medulloblastoma, a type of brain tumor, increased from 10 percent to 85% today.

-Despite all that progress, 1 in 5 children in the U.S. will still die from cancer.
+Despite all that progress, 1 in 5 children in the U.S. who are diagnosed with cancer will not survive.
 Globally, the vast majority of childhood cancer patients do not have access to adequate care and will not survive.
 St. Jude, ALSAC and our supporters are working hard to change this.